 How to apply

-Contact a licensed withdrawal management (WM) facility for an application.
+Contact a licensed withdrawal management (detox) program for an EC application.
 To apply, you must:

 - Be 18 years or older